 To enable staff to advise us in a timely manner about any sickness absence relating to coronavirus/covid-19 should continue to be reported via your line manager, who will liaise with your Sickness Administrator on your behalf, or online through the HR Self Service system (ESS).
 This will allow us to provide appropriate support and advice for your wellbeing.
-Absence not related to Covid-19 should continue to be reported in the normal way.
+Absence not related to covid-19 should continue to be reported in the normal way.
 View guidance for line managers and staff

 If you have been ill due to coronavirus/covid-19, before resuming work after a period of absence you will be required by your head of school/service to complete a return to work form confirming that you have complied with the Public Health England and NHS guidelines and are fit and well to return.

 If you are absent due to illness and have a period of annual leave booked, providing you have followed the required notification process, the period of illness will be recorded as sickness absence rather than annual leave.
 You must then notify your manager of your return to work and complete the return to work form in the usual way.
 If your period of sick leave ends before the last day of your holiday, your absence will move onto annual leave for the remaining period.

 If you become sick when you are taking annual leave you need follow the notification process above.
 The period during which you are ill will be treated as sickness absence and you will be entitled to claim back your annual leave for those days.
 When you are better, please notify your manager and complete the return to work form.
 If your period of sick leave ends before the date that your holiday was due to end, you will move onto annual leave for the remaining period.